Kurdish literature: Sorani literature

-A manuscript of Ahmadi dictionary by Shex Marof Nodê (1753-1838) from the archive of legacy committee of Vejin.
+A manuscript of Ahmadi dictionary by Shex Marof Nodê (1753–1838) from the archive of legacy committee of Vejin.
 This manuscript is written in 1928.

 In contrast to Kurmanji, literary works in Sorani were not abundant before the late 18th and early 19th century.
-Although many poets before Nalî have written in Sorani, it was only after him that Sorani became an important dialect in writing.
+Although some poets wrote in Sorani before Nalî, Sorani gained prominence as a literary dialect following Nalî.
 Nalî was the first poet to write a diwan (collection of poems) in this dialect.
 Others, such as Salim and Kurdi, wrote in Sorani in the early 19th century as well.
 Haji Qadir Koyi of Koy Sanjaq in central Kurdistan (1817–1897), and Sheikh Reza Talabani (1835–1909) also wrote in Sorani dialect after Nalî.
-The closeness of the two dialects of Sorani and Kurmanji is cited as one of the reasons for the late start in Sorani literature, as well as the fact that during 15th to 19th century, there was a rich literary tradition in the Kurmanji dialect.
+Some scholars cite the closeness for the late start in Sorani literature, as well as the fact that during 15th to 19th century, there was a rich literary tradition in the Kurmanji dialect.
 Furthermore, the presence of the Gorani dialect as a literary language and its connection to Yarsanism and Ardalan dynasty was another reason that people did not produce texts in Sorani.